lerna-lite/lerna-lite/README.md

 ### Project Demo?
 You want to see a project demo?
 Sure, you're looking at it 😉

 Yes indeed, this lib was created specifically as an NPM Workspace for the sole purpose of demoing and testing its own code.
-All changelogs and published versions were created and pused by the lib itself, how sweet is that?
+All changelogs and published versions were created and pushed by the lib itself, how sweet is that?
 You will also find that it has its own [lerna.json](https://github.com/ghiscoding/lerna-lite/blob/main/lerna.json) config file to run properly.

 ### See it in Action 🎦
 You can see a small video of a new version release on this [Release Demo - Wiki](https://github.com/ghiscoding/lerna-lite/wiki/Release-Demo) to demonstrate its usage.
 Are you confused with all the options?
 These following links might help you get started.